Cocktail Meatballs

 • Whisk together ½ tablespoon cornstarch, grape jelly, and chili sauce.
 Pour it over the meatballs.

-• With manual setting, set the temperature to high for 10 minutes, and natural release.
+• With manual setting, set the temperature to high for 10 minutes.
+Natural release for 10 minutes, then release any remaining pressure.
+Stir and serve.

 Frequent Questions

-Can I use fresh meatballs instead of frozen ones?
+Can I use thawed meatballs instead of frozen ones?

 Can I make the glaze ahead of time?